abdullahMzafar/abdullahMzafar.github.io/README.md

-For previewing HTML changes in different branches without merging, use [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com).
+For previewing HTML changes in different branches without merging, use [GitHub & BitBucket HTML Preview](https://github.com/htmlpreview/htmlpreview.github.com)[Thanks to the author].
 Usage:
 Just prepend this fragment to the URL of the HTML file in your repo: https://htmlpreview.github.io/?.
 Example: https://htmlpreview.github.io/?https://github.com/<your-username>/<your-repo>/blob/feature-branch/index.html